rapilabs/ctes-in-django/PITCHME.md

 Sample Problem
 --------------

+from #django IRC channel:

-    If I had a bunch of users with some activity each day, how can I construct a query to get their last activity object on that day for each of the days?
+    g1eb: If I had a bunch of users with some activity each day, how can I construct a query to get their last activity object on that day for each of the days?

 ---